justinjauvin/HigherPercentile/README.md

 ASP.NET Core 6.0 and SQL

 To run:
--Make sure to change your DB connection in appsettings.json -You can migrate the DB with Package Manager Console with the following CMDs
+1. Make sure to change your DB connection in appsettings.json
-    1st cmd: add-migration nameOfMigration
+2. You can migrate the DB with Package Manager Console with the following CMDs - 1st cmd: add-migration nameOfMigration
     2nd cmd: update-database